Form ADV Part 3 – Client Relationship Summary – January 29, 2021

-Two clients brought separate proceedings related to these matters, both of which have been resolved.
-We have no pending legal or disciplinary matters.
+No, for our firm.
+Yes, for certain of our former financial professionals.
 You should visit https://investor.gov/CRS for a free and simple search tool to research us and our financial professionals.
 You can find additional information regarding our legal and disciplinary history in our ADV Part 2A Brochure by clicking this link: RGT Brochure.
 See Item 9 regarding our legal and disciplinary history.

 Questions to ask us: As a financial professional, do you have any disciplinary history?
 For what type of conduct?

-If you would like additional information about our services or a copy of our latest Client Relationship Summary, please contact our Chief Compliance Officer, Anne K. Hill at firstname.lastname@example.org or by calling (214) 360-7000.
+If you would like additional information about our services or a copy of our latest Client Relationship Summary, please contact our Chief Compliance Officer, Mark Griege at email@example.com or by calling (214) 360-7000.
 You may also access additional information about us by reviewing our ADV Part 2A Brochure by clicking this link: RGT Brochure.

 Questions to ask us: – Who is my primary contact person?
 Is he or she a representative of an investment adviser or a broker dealer?
 Who can I talk to if I have concerns about how this person is treating me?